shu-htk/tip-dev/doc/install.md

 ## (3) About my_macro

-The executable file `my_macro` is also installed when you install `tip`.
+The executable file `my_macro` is also installed when you install the `tip`.
-It is the sample program using the ferture of [thl::MacroTool](ref/MacroTool.md) but not using graphic drawing feture of PLPLOT.
+It is a sample program using [thl::MacroTool](ref/MacroTool.md) but not using PLPLOT.